dniel/traefik-forward-auth0/README.md

 client-id, client-secret, scope and audience for that application to request a access token exchange code from Auth0.

 If no application in the apps-list is matched, the default application is used instead.
+If you leave out a property for an application iin the apps-list in the config, the value in default will be used instead.

 ```yaml
 domain: https://xxxxx.xx.auth0.com/